vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

 291

 tantly to be ineditated on.
 He should never be forgotten."
 When they have arrived at this conclusion, how could it be said that, by the performance of prapatti on a single occasion, mokṣa could be attained?
 The passage in the Gita which saya :- " Those 46A who perform prapatti to me alone, get over mīyā which cannot be easily got over -- this passage and others like it refer to prapatti which is an anga or accessory to bhakti (upāsana) or meditation, Similarly such texts as the Charama śloka should be considered as prescribing prapatti with its accessories only as an anga of bhakti".
 This contention of theirs is inappropriate.
 (For it has been said): " Those who are incapable of meditation (upāsana or bhakti) and seek Thee as their upüya-even they cross over samsāra and enter Thy abode, Vaikuṇṭha,” “Whatever object is desired, by whatsoever person and whatever cannot be obtaised by other means, and that mokṣa from which abode there is no return and which cannot be attained by karma yoga, jiūnayoga, or bhakti yoga, all these fruits are obtained, O great sage, by those who respectively strive for them by the performance of prapatti.
 The Supreme Self is attained only thereby."
 As stated in these passa ges, if prapatti adopted as a direct and independent upāya is well established, the prapanna acquires, as its reward, the capacity to meditate constantly on Narāyaṇa as stated in Sri Vaikuṇṭha gadya.
 This is just like milk being a suitable drink for both the healthy man and the man who is in ill-health.
 Though meditation (upāsana or bhakti) with its (Vedic) angas is not within the competency of every one, yet it is not impossible for everyone to meditate on the Lord in such measure as is possible for one with his competency, as may be seen in the passage - "May 1, "as the result of Thy will, be endowed with the power of constantly medita ting un Thee!"
-The author of Sri Bhashya, too, after teaching this upāya (prapatti) in his smaller gadya (Sri Raṅga gadya) and in the longer gadya (Saraņāgati gadya) and referred to it briefly in the Vaikuṇṭhagadya, is pleased to teach this form of
+The author of Sri Bhashya, too, after teaching this upāya (prapatti) in his smaller gadya (Sri Raṅga gadya) and in the longer gadya (Saraṇāgati gadya) and referred to it briefly in the Vaikuṇṭhagadya, is pleased to teach this form of

 46A.
 Bhagavad Gita: 7-14 47.
 Brahma purāṇa:

-48. Ahirbudhaya Samhita: 37-25
+48. Ahirbudhaya Saṁhitā: 37-25

 49. Tirucchanda Viruttam: 101